Improved Text Classification via Contrastive Adversarial Training

 Intuitively, given a pair of clean and adversarial examples, we want their encoded sentence-level representation to be as similar to each other as possible so that our trained model will be more noise-invariant.
 At the same time, examples not from the same pair should be farther away in the representation space.

 To model this relationship, we leverage contrastive learning as an additional regularizer during the fine-tuning process.
 Recent works on contrastive learning, such as MoCo \cite{He+20}, and SimCLR \cite{Chen+2020} use various forms of data augmentation, e.g., random cropping, and random color distortion, as the first step to create positive pairs.
 MoCo uses a queue structure to store negative examples, while SimCLR performs in-batch negative example sampling.
+A model is then trained by minimizing the InfoNCE loss.
 In our work, we employ the SimCLR formulation of positive and negative pairs, and its loss function to implement our contrastive objective.

 Concretely, given the final hidden state $h_{[CLS]}^i$ of the $[CLS]$ token for a clean example, and $h_{[CLS]}^j$ for its corresponding adversarial example, we treat ($h_{[CLS]}^i$, $h_{[CLS]}^j$) as a pair of positive examples.
-Following \cite{Chen+2020}, we add a non-linear projection layer on top of them:
+Following \citet{Chen+2020}, we add a non-linear projection layer on top of them: